-On Friday our Celebration Assembly is two-fold.
+On Monday our Celebration Assembly is two-fold.
 Collective worship is led by the Head Teacher or Deputy Head Teacher.
 The second part of the assembly is a celebration of the achievements and learning of the children during the week.

-We invite parents to our Friday assemblies and we encourage them to attend, as this promotes the community spirit of the school and is a practical demonstration of the way the home and the school work together to support the achievements of our children.
+We invite parents to Friday assemblies to celebration special occasions and we encourage them to attend, as this promotes the community spirit of the school and is a practical demonstration of the way the home and the school work together to support the achievements of our children.
 We welcome governors' attendance at our assemblies at any time.